TX-DSHS/Downsample_FASTQ/README.md

 # Downsample_FASTQ

 Texas DSHS downsampling pipeline is designed to downsample samples using seqkit (https://github.com/shenwei356/seqkit) in order to reduce coverage.
 Seqkit allows to randomly select a subset of reads by downsampling by a fixed number of reads or by a proportion of reads.
+For our purposes, we are randomly selecting a subset of 2,000,000 reads from pair-end FASTQ files.

 ## Installation
 For installation details, refer to https://github.com/shenwei356/seqkitz